Welcome to the Gerald L. Boarman Discovery Center!

 This relaxing space features a green roof, seating, landscaping, water feature and a fire pit.
 The water feature was given in honor of Charles E. Coleman & Family.

 The large bench was designed by Facilities Director Bub Butland and built in-house by our Facilities crew, made of thermory wood that will not rot.
 Designed to be a restful spot for all to use and enjoy, the deck may also be the site for small group gatherings.
-Catering for official functions will be possible via an elevator from the first-floor kitchen.
+Catering for official functions is possible via an elevator from the first-floor kitchen.

 The quad has been redesigned and re-landscaped to connect the three buildings that frame it—the Discovery Center, Founders Hall and the Marriott Family Library, as well as the flagpole circle.